afsalthaj/fp-generator/README.md

 ```

 ### Concurrency & Time delays
-Concurrency management also implies, you can incorporate delays per generator.
-Ex: The number of account transactions per day for person x is less than person y's.
-In that way, we have granular control over the timing of data gen. The time delays work for batching too (`runGen`) in the same way. i.e, If the given delay is `t`, there will be a delay of `t` between each batch execution.
+Ex: The number of account transactions per day for person x is less than person y's, such that y shouldn't wait during the delays in x.

-At the end of the day, we need nice looking graphs!.
-Let's see this in action.

 ```scala